Retiree Benefit Program FAQ

 • There is no deferral or splitting of the benefit payment.

 • If you retire on or prior to Dec.
 31, 2025, you will have up until Sept.
-30, 2026, to enrol to be eligible for the benefit payment attributable to the years 2020-2025.
+30, 2026, to apply to the RBP to be eligible for the benefit payment attributable to the years 2020-2025.

-• If you apply and are accepted into RBP between Jan.
-31, 2026, and July 31, 2026, you will receive the payment for which you are eligible in Aug.
+• If you apply to RBP between Jan.
+31, 2026, and July 31, 2026, and are accepted and enrolled, you will receive the payment for which you are eligible in Aug.
 2026.

-• If you apply and are accepted into RBP between Aug.
+• If you apply to RBP between Aug.
 1, 2026, and Sept.
-30, 2026, you will receive the payment for which you are eligible in Oct.
+30, 2026, and are accepted and enrolled, you will receive the payment for which you are eligible in Oct.
 2026.

-• If you do not enrol prior to Sept.
+• If you do not apply prior to Sept.
 30, 2026, you will not be eligible for the benefit payment attributable to the years 2020-2025 but may be eligible for future benefits provided by the program.

 • LPN members who retired before April 1, 2024, are not eligible to enrol in the RBP.